What is the NGA?

 The National Guestworker Alliance (NGA) is a membership organization of guestworkers.
 Our members organize in labor camps across the United States to win collective dignity at work.
 We are building national power to win fairness in the terms of migration.
 We also partner with local workers—employed and unemployed—to strengthen U.S. social movements for racial and economic justice.

-The NGA was formed as the Alliance of Guestworkers after Hurricane Katrina, when thousands of guestworkers were brought to the U.S. and subjected to forced labor.
+The NGA was formed in 2006 as the Alliance of Guestworkers after Hurricane Katrina, when thousands of guestworkers were brought to the U.S. and subjected to forced labor.
 Guestworkers in labor camps across the Gulf Coast came together to fight collectively for their dignity.

 Today NGA’s rapidly expanding membership is engaging in workplace fights across many industries to win dignified conditions, just migration policy, and new rights and protections for all workers.